-Advanced LIGO and Advanced Virgo are preparing for their third observing run (O3) in early 2019.
+Advanced LIGO and Advanced Virgo began their third observing run (O3) on April 1, 2019.
 For the first time, LIGO/Virgo alerts will be public.
 Alerts will be distributed through NASA's Gamma-ray Coordinates Network (GCN).
 There are two types of alerts: human-readable GCN Circulars and machine-readable GCN Notices.
 This document provides a brief overview of the procedures for vetting and sending GW alerts, describes their contents and format, and includes instructions and sample code for receiving GCN Notices and decoding GW sky maps.